Why Jussie Smollett’s Anti-Trump ‘F.U.W.’ Was Necessary, But Completely Predictable [Opinion]

 Before Trump ever took the win over Democratic nominee Hillary Clinton last November and even well beyond that point, there were several huge pop singers who seemingly weren’t afraid to take the former Apprentice host to task during magazine interviews, in their live shows, and on their social media accounts, but never once on an actual record, which is a bit confusing considering he just proposed serious budget cuts to the arts to help build his infamous wall/fence/Mexican barrier.

-For example, Madonna has been one of the loudest anti-Trump voices since before the election, going as far as to speak at not one, but two public anti-Trump rallies in NYC last November, as the Concourse noted, and the inspirational Women’s March in Washington, D.C., this past January, but never once has she taken her grievance to the mic, so to speak.
+For example, Madonna has been one of the loudest anti-Trump voices since before the election, going as far as to speak at not one, but two public anti-Trump rallies in NYC last November, as The Concourse noted, and the inspirational Women’s March in Washington D.C. this past January, but never once has she taken her grievance to the mic, so to speak.

 “Yes, I’m angry [that he was elected],” the “Rebel Heart” singer stated during her Women’s March speech, as CNN transcribed.